-Please hold Friends in the Light as in these challenging times we continue to worship together over the miles and spread the spirit of love and hope to all.
+Please hold Friends in the Light as in these challenging times.

 (send requests for posting to email@example.com)